 European, global and intercultural dimension in curriculum development

-The European dimension of higher education is promoted mainly in a form of common study programmes.
+Higher education institutions are self-governing institutions and the creation of study programmes’ content is fully within their competence.
+The European dimension of higher education is promoted mainly in the form of common study programmes.

 Partnerships and networks

-- serves for documentation of abilities and experience acquired in other country,
+- serves for documentation of abilities and experience acquired in other countries,

-- helps employers to evaluate job applicants' qualification,
+- helps employers to evaluate job applicants' qualifications,

 - has a uniform structure, which makes it intelligible in other countries as well,